cortexproject/cortex/docs/blocks-storage/store-gateway.md

 The blocks chunks and the entire index are never fully downloaded by the store-gateway.
 The index-header is stored to the local disk, in order to avoid to re-download it on subsequent restarts of a store-gateway.
 For this reason, it's recommended - but not required - to run the store-gateway with a persistent disk.
 For example, if you're running the Cortex cluster in Kubernetes, you may use a StatefulSet with a persistent volume claim for the store-gateways.

 _For more information about the index-header, please refer to [Binary index-header documentation](./binary-index-header.md)._

+### Bucket index enabled

+When bucket index is enabled, the overall workflow is the same but, instead of iterating over the bucket objects, the store-gateway fetch the [bucket index](./bucket-index.md) for each tenant belonging to their shard in order to discover each tenant's blocks and block deletion marks.

+_For more information about the bucket index, please refer to [bucket index documentation](./bucket-index.md)._

 ## Blocks sharding and replication